Voice Picking Systems Combine Speech Recognition, Mobile Computers and Industry-Standard Software

 Use the links on this page to get more in-depth information about the key technologies used in voice applications, or contact us to schedule a detailed technical discussion.

-Read more about the Lucas Serenade speech recognition platform for a full description of speech technology used in a DC.
+Read more about the Lucas speech recognition for a full description of speech technology used in a DC.

 Voice users on a warehouse floor wear headsets and mobile computers that provide wireless communication with a server or other back-end systems.
 The voice software running on the mobile computer provide verbal instructions to the worker and the worker speaks back to the system to confirm his work.
 His spoken responses are interpreted by the speech recognition system.